nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>
 * First word is assumed to be a command word (add/delete/list/find).
+* A Task can be:
+  * A simpleTask, which does not have a date attached to it.
+  * A deadline, which has a `deadline`.
+  * An event, which has a `from` and a `to`.
-* Each task **must** have a corresponding description.
+* A task can have the following fields attached to it:
+  * Tags
+  * Description
+  * Subsection
+  * Effort
 * Words in `ALL CAPS` are the parameters to be supplied by the user.<br>

 * Items in square brackets are optional.<br>
-  e.g `n/TASK d/DESCRIPTION [tag/TAG]` can be used as `n/Read Book d/Intro to Competitive Programming tag/relax` or as `n/Read Book d/Intro to Competitive Programming t/relax`.
+  e.g `n/TASK [d/DESCRIPTION] [tag/TAG]` can be used as `n/Read Book d/Intro to Competitive Programming tag/relax` or as `n/Read Book d/Intro to Competitive Programming t/relax`.

 * Items with `…`​ after them can be used multiple times including zero times.<br>
   e.g. `[tag/TAG]…​` can be used as ` ` (i.e. 0 times), `tag/important`, `tag/important t/urgent` etc.